The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Divergence Generalisations

-Perhaps, with a greater batch size, more positive and negative contributions could also tend to cancel out (if $g_{ki}$ are similar across $k$, which may be more likely at larger batch sizes).
-In contrast, in positive-only $L_2$, they'd grow in effect.
+Perhaps, with a greater batch size, more positive and negative contributions could also tend to cancel out or randomly compound, forming an expected distribution --- the latter would also suggest negative correlation.
+Shifting parameter responsibility may also be impactful.
 Additionally, in larger samples, the various $\vec{x}$ may spread more evenly across the available volume, leading to more effective cancellation of both positive and negative cross-terms.
+In contrast, in positive-only $L_2$, these contributions grow in effect.

-A shift in parameter responsibility may also be impactful.
-In any case, determining such an effect for both LayerNorm and RMSNorm is complicated, and not directly hypothesised as a result of the ideal-effective misalignment at this stage.
+In any case, determining such an effect for both LayerNorm and RMSNorm is unclear, and not directly hypothesised as a result of the ideal-effective misalignment at this stage.
 Hence, their results should not be used to in/validate the theory, since the prediction of decreasing performance pertains only to the $L_2$-norm, which is empirically validated.
 Further research may better elucidate RMSNorm and LayerNorm's dependence.
 Nevertheless, the batchwise mixing term $M_{bk}$ is present only in the \textit{representation}-propagated corrections and downstream, suggesting it is implicated in these observations to some degree.

 BatchNorm's trend, as mentioned, appears consistent with the damping/removal of $\operatorname{Var}\left\|\vec{x}\right\|^2$ by confining the distribution via batch statistics, and also convergence by batch averaging.
-Hence, in the representation update picture, BatchNorm appears not to improve performance by identically cancelling these sample-dependent terms, but rather by damping $\operatorname{Var}\left\|\vec{x}\right\|^2$ to reduce the ideal-effective divergence, resulting in a positive batchsize-performance correlation.
+Thus it acts as a mitigation to the affine divergence, not an identical cancelling of terms.
+This mitigation improves as $\operatorname{Var}\left\|\vec{x}\right\|^2\rightarrow 0$, suggestive of a positive batchsize-performance correlation in the representation update picture.
 Other classical modes for BatchNorm's success may also be pertinent.